rabestro/graph-pathfinding-algorithms/docs/index.md

 # Graph search algorithms

-The project implements a class for the general structure of the graph, as well as two algorithms for finding a path in the graph.
+The project implements an interface for the weighted graph, as well as two algorithms for finding a path in the graph.

 There are implementations and tests for two algorithms: